azurecitadel/azurecitadel/content/arc/servers/135-assign.md

 If you have time

-* add the two individual policies into a custom policy initative and assign that instead
+* add the two individual policies into a custom policy initiative and assign that instead

 Policy initiatives are more flexible than multiple individual policies as you can add new policies to them.
 And they make it easier to report and manage from a compliancy perspective.